How to apply to become a UK Stewardship Code 2026 signatory

 Asset managers (investment managers) that manage assets on behalf of UK clients or invest in UK assets.
 FCA-regulated asset management firms covered by the FCA Conduct of Business Sourcebook (COBS) Rule 2.2.3 are required to disclose the nature of their commitment to the Code or where they do not commit to the Code, their alternative investment strategy.

-Organisations should in the first instance seek to apply the Principles across their business and report as a single global organisation.
+Organisations should in the first instance seek to apply the Code across their business and report as a single global organisation.
 Where an organisation is unable to do so, the UK entity may report.
 A clear explanation for this and the scope of the information included in the Report should be provided.

 Notifying the FRC that you will apply to become a signatory